-Senior Lecturer – Admissions Tutor Department of CEE
+Senior Lecturer – Senior Tutor & Admissions Tutor Department of CEE

-Dr Ghaffar is the Principal Investigator of the £300K project funded from the Engineering and Physical Sciences Research Council (EPSRC) on 'High-Performance Compressed Straw Board (HPCSB): A New Generation of Building Materials'.
+Dr Ghaffar's research covers a number of construction materials, with a focus on the development of low carbon technologies suitable for new and retrofitting applications.
+He is the Principal Investigator of the £300K project funded from the Engineering and Physical Sciences Research Council (EPSRC) on 'High-Performance Compressed Straw Board (HPCSB): A New Generation of Building Materials'.

 He is the leader of Additive Manufacturing Technology in Construction research group (AMTC).
-The focus of AMTC is on valorising construction and demolition waste using materials science and innovative technologies (i.e. 3D printing) for achieving the circular economy goals of sustainable construction.
-He is the Principal Investigator of the £150K project funded from the British Council (Institutional Links) on 'Direct Writing of Cementitious Inks to Scaffolds with Complex Microarchitectures (DiWoCIS)'.
+The focus of AMTC is on valorising construction and demolition waste using materials science and innovative technologies (i.e. 3D printing) to achieve the circular economy goals of sustainable construction.
+He is the Principal Investigator of the £250K project funded by the British Council (Institutional Links) on 'Direct Writing of Cementitious Inks to Scaffolds with Complex Microarchitectures (DiWoCIS)'.

-During his PhD, Dr Ghaffar was simultaneously working as a research associate since 2014 on several European projects, i.e. Grow2Build, VIP4ALL, REWOBIOREF and GELCLAD.
-Natural fibre composite production, formulation and characterisation have been the main interest of Seyed's research.
-In this framework, in 2015, Seyed was appointed the Manager of Grow2Build European Centre of Excellence (Grow2Build), which serves as a permanent focal point for local manufactures, industries and research centres interested in bio-based building products, providing technical support and innovation for utilisation of bio-products in the construction industry.
+During his PhD, Dr Ghaffar was simultaneously working as a research associate in 2014 on several European projects, i.e. Grow2Build, VIP4ALL, REWOBIOREF and GELCLAD.
+Natural fibre composite production, formulation and characterisation have been the main interests of Seyed's research.
+In this framework, in 2015, Seyed was appointed the Manager of Grow2Build European Centre of Excellence (Grow2Build), which serves as a permanent focal point for local manufacturers, industries and research centres interested in bio-based building products, providing technical support and innovation for utilisation of bio-products in the construction industry.

-Construction waste management and valorisation (WasteValue) is another interest of Dr Ghaffar's research.
-The research group aims at the feasibility of circular economy (Cradle to Cradle) management of waste and environmental sustainability of the systems in construction.
-WasteValue evaluates and analyses the current technologies and strategies concerning construction and demolition waste management in the UK and EU.
+Construction waste management and valorisation (WasteValue) is a group in Dr Ghaffar's research team.
+The group aims to study the feasibility of the circular economy (cradle to cradle) management of waste and environmental sustainability of the systems in construction.
+WasteValue evaluates and analyses current technologies and strategies concerning construction and demolition waste management in the UK.

-- Admissions Tutor of Department of Civil and Environmental Engineering
+- Admissions Tutor for the Department of Civil and Environmental Engineering

 - Departmental Year 1 Coordinator